 Reply and Revision 1

 We thank the Reviewer pointing out the insufficient citation of references.
 Your suggestion is very helpful for us and for the improvement of this manuscript.
+We have removed previously irrelevant or unimportant references and added some more valuable ones.
 Here are some updated references.

 We have mainly updated the references for CTS experiments: